gnustep/tools-android/README.md

 Requirements
 ------------

 Supported host platforms are macOS and Linux.

-You must have [Android Studio](https://developer.android.com/studio), and have the following options installed in the SDK Manager:
+You must have the Android NDK installed.
+The toolchain assumes the following version to be installed via [Android Studio](https://developer.android.com/studio)’s SDK Manager:

 * NDK (Side by side) _– version 21.1.6352462_

+A different NDK version or location can be provided using the `--ndk` flag (see below).
+Please note that NDK r21 (or later) is required, as earlier NDK releases contain Clang versions with bugs which prevent usage of the gnustep-2.0 Objective-C runtime.

-Additionally the following packages are required depending on your system.
+Additionally, the following packages are required depending on your system.

 **macOS**